evanpersinger/File_Converter/README.md

 1. Put your files in the `input` folder
 2. Run the appropriate conversion script
 3. Find converted files in the `output` folder

+### File Overwriting
+**Important:** Converting the same file multiple times will automatically overwrite the existing output file.
+For example:
+- First conversion: `mock2.md` → `output/mock2.pdf` (creates new file)
+- Second conversion: `mock2.md` → `output/mock2.pdf` (overwrites the existing PDF)

+This means you can update your source file and convert it again to get an updated PDF without needing to delete the old one first.

 ## Supported Conversions